Best Hypnobirthing Apps in 2026

 ★ 4.6 Free + Premium

 Freya bridges the gap between a contraction timer and a hypnobirthing app.
-It calls contractions "surges" (standard hypnobirthing terminology) and guides you through each one with on-screen breathing visualizations and calming audio.
-Between contractions, it plays relaxation tracks to keep you centered.
+It calls contractions “surges,” which is common hypnobirthing terminology, and guides you through each one with on-screen breathing visualizations and calming audio.
+Between contractions, it plays relaxation tracks to help you stay centered.

 What’s good